mohitpai/journey-optimizer.en/help/using/building-journeys/read-segment.md

    ![](assets/read-segment-copy.png)

 1. In the **[!UICONTROL Namespace]** field, choose the namespace to use in order to identify the individuals.
+By default, the field is pre-filled with the last used namespace.
 [Learn more about namespaces](../event/about-creating.md#select-the-namespace).

     >[!NOTE]
     >